-- An accident form will be completed by the relevant member of staff on the same day or as soon as possible after an incident resulting in an injury. - As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form at appendix 2 - A copy of the accident report form will also be added to the pupil's educational record. - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.
+• An accident form will be completed on Iris Adapt by the relevant member of staff on the same day or as soon as possible after an incident resulting in an injury.
+This will be maintained on

+- As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form at appendix 2 - A copy of the accident report form will also be added to the pupil's educational record.

+• Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.